1991 New England Patriots season

 The 1991 New England Patriots season was the team's 32nd season, and the 22nd in the National Football League.
 The team finished the season with a record of six wins and ten losses, and finished fourth in the AFC East Division.
 Though the Patriots scored twenty or more points just five times during the season, they were able to upset playoff teams such as the Houston Oilers, Buffalo Bills and New York Jets.

 It was the last season where the Patriots were owned by Victor Kiam, who was forced to sell the team to St. Louis businessman James Orthwein in order to settle a debt.

+After the season, George Adams and Marvin Allen decided they had played their final NFL games.